Sascha8a/BetterGTMPWiki/docs/API_Client.md

 void API.transitionToWeather(int weather, float duration);
 ```
 ## TriggerServerEvent
 Triggers a server-side event from the client to the server.
-For the inverse method of this (server to client), see [[triggerClientEvent]].
+For the inverse method of this (server to client), see [triggerClientEvent](API_Server.md?id=triggerclientevent).
-This method triggers the server-side [[onClientEventTrigger]] event.
+This method triggers the server-side [onClientEventTrigger]() event.

 ```javascript
 API.triggerServerEvent(string eventName, Object[] arguments);